 The result is shown in Figure 1f.
-The two-blocks clustering (left panel in Figure 1f) identifies two clusters separating two groups of neurons: one group contains neurons driving backward locomotion, and the other one contains those regulating forward locomotion By using the three-blocks filter shown in Figure 1c we obtain a clustering of the correlation matrix B into 3 clusters: two of them are each a subset of the backward and forward locomotion groups defined previously.
-The third cluster forms the middle block in the right panel of Figure 1f: neurons in this group are classified in the Wormatlas database [6] as: ring interneurons (RIVL/RIVR) regulating reversals and deep omega-shaped turns; motor neurons (SMDVR/SMDVL, RMEV) defining the amplitude of omega turns; labial neurons (OLQDR/OLQVL) regulating nose oscillations in local search behavior; and a high-threshold mechanosensor (ALA) responding to harsh-touch mechanical stimuli.
-We term "Turn" the third block in the clustered correlation matrix shown Figure 1f.
+The two-blocks clustering (left panel in Figure 1f) identifies two clusters separating two groups of neurons: one group contains neurons driving backward locomotion, and the other one contains those regulating forward locomotion.
+By using the three-blocks filter shown in Figure 1c we obtain a clustering of the correlation matrix B into 3 clusters: two of them are each a subset of the backward and forward locomotion groups defined previously.
+The third cluster occupies the middle block in the right panel of Figure 1f.
+Neurons belonging to this cluster are classified by the Wormatlas database [6] as: ring interneurons (RIVL/RIVR) regulating reversals and deep omega-shaped turns; motor neurons (SMDVR/SMDVL, RMEV) defining the amplitude of omega turns; labial neurons (OLQDR/OLQVL) regulating nose oscillations in local search behavior; and a high-threshold mechanosensor (ALA) responding to harsh-touch mechanical stimuli.
+We term "Turn" the third block in the clustered correlation matrix shown in Figure 1f.

-Having formulated the optimal percolation problem, we move now to explain the algorithm we developed to solve it, along with several interesting applications to the C. elegans whole brain connectome.
+Having formulated the optimal permutation problem, we move now to explain the algorithm to solve it, along with several interesting applications to the C. elegans whole brain's connectome.